tonypowa/sensor-data-monitoring-grafana/README.md

 You made it!

 ## Next steps

-Check the sample Dashboard provided in this tutorial for reference, and adjust it to your needs.
-Find it in **Home > Dashboards**.
+For inspiration or reference, import a sample dashboard built for this tutorial by entering its ID.
+In Grafana, go to **Home > Dashboards > Import**, enter the ID `22406`, and click **Load**.
+Feel free to adjust it to fit your needs.

 Note: you will need to enter `Prometheus` in the variable field and click refresh, so the panel refreshes the data source and the data is displayed.